pFarb/awesome-crypto-papers/README.md

 * [Statistical Cryptanalysis of Block Ciphers](http://crypto.junod.info/phdthesis.pdf) - By Pascal Junod.
 * [Cryptoanalysis of block ciphers and protocols](http://www.cs.technion.ac.il/users/wwwb/cgi-bin/tr-info.cgi/2006/PHD/PHD-2006-04) - By Elad Pinhas Barkan.
 * [Too much crypto](https://eprint.iacr.org/2019/1492.pdf) - Analysis of number of rounds for symmetric cryptography primitives, and suggestions to do fewer rounds, by Jean-Philippe Aumasson.
+* [How to Break MD5 and Other Hash Functions](https://iacr.org/archive/eurocrypt2005/34940019/34940019.pdf) - A 2005 paper about modular differential collision attack on MD5, MD4 and other hash functions, by Xiaoyun Wang and Hongbo Yu.
+* [New attacks on Keccak-224 and Keccak-256](https://www.iacr.org/archive/fse2012/75490447/75490447.pdf) - A 2012 paper about using the combination of differential and algebraic techniques for collision attacks on SHA-3, by Itai Dinur, Orr Dunkelman, Adi Shamir.
+* [A Single-Key Attack on the Full GOST Block Cipher](https://www.iacr.org/archive/fse2011/67330297/67330297.pdf) - An attack ("Reflection-Meet-inthe-Middle Attack") on GOST block cipher that allows to recover key with 2^225 computations and 2^32 known plaintexts, by Takanori Isobe.

 #### Public key cryptography: General and DLP